cakephp/docs/pt/orm/entities.rst

 Mass Assignment
 ===============

-While setting properties to entites in bulk is simple and convenient, it can create signifcant security issues.
+While setting properties to entities in bulk is simple and convenient, it can create significant security issues.
 Bulk assigning user data from the request into an entity allows the user to modify any and all columns.
 By default CakePHP protects against mass-assignment and makes you whitelist which fields are mass-assignable.